seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 })
 ```

-What is `children`?
+What exactly is `children`?

 It represents:

-> Whatever content appears inside this layout.
+> Whatever content is rendered inside this layout.

 For example:

+When visiting:

 ```text
 /
 ```

-becomes:
+Next.js internally creates:

 ```tsx
 <RootLayout>